metriccoders/ai-studio/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For questions, feedback, or support, please contact the Metric Coders team via email at info@metriccoders.com.
+For questions, feedback, or support, please contact me via email at info@metriccoders.com.

 ---